-E. Wetland Buffers.

-- 1. Buffer Requirements.
-The following buffer widths have been established in accordance with the best availablemost current, accurate and complete scientific and technical informationscience.
-They are based on the category of wetland and the habitat score as determined by a qualified professional using the Washington State Wetland Rating System for Eastern Washington: 2014 Update (Ecology Publication No. 14-06-030, or as revised).
+- Wetlands with a moderate level of functions (scoring between thirty to fifty points) in the WRSEW; and - ii.
+Associated vernal pools. - d.
+Category IV wetlands have the lowest levels of functions, scoring less than thirty points in the WRSEW.
+Category IV wetlands and are often heavily disturbed and are wetlands that should be able to be replaced.
+These are wetlands that should be able to be replaced and, in some cases, improved.
+However, experience has shown that replacement cannot be guaranteed in any specific case.
+These wetlands may provide some important functions and also need to be protected. - 3.
+Wetlands shall be rated as they exist on the day of project application submission.
+Information regarding the original condition of illegally modified wetlands that cannot be discerned from aerial photographs or other reliable information sources shall use the highest appropriate points value within each missing data field of the Washington State Wetland Rating System for Eastern Washington WRSEW rating sheet to complete the rating. - E. Wetland Buffers. - 1.
+Buffer Requirements.
+The following buffer widths have been established in accordance with the most current, accurate and complete scientific and technical information.
+They are based on the category of wetland and the habitat score as determined by a qualified professional using the Washington State Wetland Rating System for Eastern Washington: 2014 Update (Ecology Publication #14-06-030, or as revised).
 The adjacent land use intensity is assumed to be high. - a.
-For wetlands that score five points or more for habitat function, the buffers in Table 27.6-1 can be used if both of the following criteria are met: - 1.
+For wetlands that score five points or more for habitat function, the buffers in Table 09.040-1 can be used if both of the following criteria are met: - 1.
 A relatively undisturbed, vegetated corridor at least one hundred feet wide is protected between the wetland and any other priority habitats as defined by the Washington State Department of Fish and Wildlife (http://wdfw.wa.gov/hab/phshabs.htm).